• Skip to primary navigation

 Instructions

-• In a saucepan over medium heat, add cherries, granulated sugar, lemon juice, cornstarch, and cinnamon.
+• In a saucepan over medium heat, add cherries, granulated sugar, lemon juice, cornstarch, a pinch of salt, and cinnamon.
 Stir to combine.

-• If your cherries are not very juicy, you may want to add water (from a few tablespoons to ½ cup depending on your fruit) to thin your sauce.
+• If your cherries are not very juicy, you may want to add water (from a few tablespoons to ½ cup depending on your fruit) to thin the sauce.

 Baking into a pie

-• Preheat oven to 375 degrees Fahrenheit.
+• Preheat oven to 375℉.
 Place prepared pie crust into an 8 or 9 inch pie pan.
 Fill with cherry pie filling, then place top pie crust over filling.
 Pinch the edges closed, then make a slit in the middle of the pie for steam to escape.
 Optionally, sprinkle with a tablespoon of granulated sugar before baking.

 • Bake for 45-50 minutes, then remove from oven to cool.